Financial-Times/ft-origami/docs/syntax/js.md

 Modules *may* assume that any HTML markup that relates to their component follows the hierarchical structure specified in their module's Mustache template.
 However, modules *should not* make assumptions about the order of HTML elements, and should, as far as possible, cope with the presence within the component of elements not specified in the template.

-Modules should not throw an error if there are no instances of the module's owned DOM in the page.
+Modules *must* not throw an error if there are no instances of the module's owned DOM in the page.

 ## Communicating with host page code and other components